Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Background

 \subsection{Privilege Escalation}

-In order to implement the function like backup, taking screenshot or screen recording, developers have to find a way to escalate the privilege of their apps to the signature level or higher.
+In order to implement the functions like backup, taking screenshot or screen recording, developers have to find a way to escalate the privilege of their apps till the \emph{signature} level or even higher.
 There are two privilege escalation approaches on Android, namely rooting and non-root workarounds.